Externalization (psychology): Psychoanalysis

-Like other defense mechanisms, externalization is a protection against anxiety and is, therefore, part of a healthy, normally functioning mind.
+Like other defense mechanisms, externalization can be a protection against anxiety and is, therefore, part of a healthy, normally functioning mind.
 However, if taken to excess, it can lead to the development of a neurosis.
+To illustrate Klein’s stronger version of externalization: a person filled with resentment toward life might externalize this negativity through specific behaviors, ultimately causing those around them to adopt a similarly pessimistic worldview—thereby reinforcing and reshaping the emotional climate.